webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-crud.md

 <img :src="$withBase('/images/crud-generate-2.png')">

 ## Step-4
-Now write migrations according to schema and re-activate module to run the migration.
+Next, write the migrations according to the schema and reactivate the module to run the migration.
-Below link you can use to go module in your browser
+You can use the link below to access the module in your browser.
 ```http request
 <public-url>/backend#/vaah/modules/
 ```